 Tailings Governance Charter

 In 2018, we developed a Tailings Governance Charter to further strengthen our internal governance processes related to tailings management, to ensure the appropriate processes are in place and that all of our tailings facilities are constructed and operated in a manner that protects public health and safety.
 At present Hudbay has seven tailings and water retainment structures/facilities — four in Manitoba and three in Peru.
 These are managed in accordance with the requirements of the Charter.
-The reviews and inspections in 2018 found all facilities and structures were in compliance with our standards and best practices.
+The reviews and inspections have found all facilities and structures were in compliance with our standards and best practices.